 3.4 | 104 Votes

 What is a WEBLOC file?

-WEBLOC files are not supported by the Windows version of Safari, which was discontinued in 2012.
+The Windows version of Safari, which was discontinued in 2012, does not support WEBLOC files.
 However, you can open WEBLOC files in Windows with WeblocOpener.
-When a WEBLOC file is copied to a Windows computer, it may show two files: [filename].webloc and [filename]._webloc.
-Both files can be opened in a text editor, which will reveal the URL contained in the file.
+If you copy a WEBLOC file to a Windows computer, Windows may show two files: [filename].webloc and [filename]._webloc.

 To open the webpage a WEBLOC file points to in macOS, double-click the file.
 Doing so will open the webpage in your default web browser.

 In Windows and Linux, you can use WeblocOpener to open WEBLOC files in your web browser.